Broadband for all: Northeast Tenn. leaders discuss high-speed internet expansion

 With millions of dollars available for broadband expansion through funding from the American Rescue Plan, Northeast Tennessee legislators say now is the time to act.

-“The people in the community are coming to us and saying, we need this,” said State Senator Rusty Crowe of Johnson City.
+“The people in the community are coming to us and saying, we need this,” said state Sen. Rusty Crowe of Johnson City.

 Crowe hosted a meeting Thursday morning with fellow Northeast Tennessee lawmakers, local county mayors and utility company leaders to discuss broadband expansion in our region’s most rural areas.